Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetuner.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.1j

+- Added copy position from camera/car to the group editor for position.
+- Added trigger tracking to the group editor for position.
+- Added "Toggle All" and "Activate All" to the group editor.

 ### v2.1.1i